-\tb{Finally, the rich range of flow behaviour in slightly supercritical Rayleigh-B\'enard convection has served as a model for the study of nonlinear-dynamical systems, such as the Benjamin-Feir and Eckhaus instabilities \citep{Ning1993,liuEckhausBenjaminFeirInstabilityRotating1997a,liuNonlinearTravelingWaves1999a,lopezCrossflowInstabilityFinite2009}.} More recent studies have shown that the wall-modes in \RRBC are a topologically conserved feature, robust to severe modifications to the geometry \citep[][]{Favier2020}.
+{Finally, the rich range of flow behavior in slightly supercritical Rayleigh-B\'enard convection has served as a model for the study of nonlinear-dynamical systems, such as the Benjamin-Feir and Eckhaus instabilities \citep{Ning1993,liuEckhausBenjaminFeirInstabilityRotating1997a,liuNonlinearTravelingWaves1999a,lopezCrossflowInstabilityFinite2009}.} More recent studies have shown that the wall-modes in \RRBC {may be } a topologically conserved feature, robust to severe {vertically homogeneous} modifications to the geometry \citep[][]{Favier2020}.
 Therefore, the influence of conducting walls in combination with asymmetric velocity BCs on the wall modes may provide a framework of general interest in the theory of pattern formation.